 - 5.2.1 Drains shall be constructed to withstand the combination and frequency of loads likely to be placed upon them without collapse, undue damage or undue deflection (see Figure 7).
-In addition, adequate support needs to be provided to prevent gradients becoming less than those required by Table 2 as a result of: - a) Differential settlement, or - b) Deflection of an unsupported span. - 5.2.2 Where drains are laid at gradients of 1:80 or less, verifiable levelling devices shall be used to ensure uniform and accurate gradients.
+In addition, adequate support needs to be provided to prevent gradients becoming less than those required by Table 2 as a result of: - a) Differential settlement, or - b) Deflection of an unsupported span. - 5.2.2 Where drains are laid at gradients of 1:80 or less, verifiable levelling devices mall be used then the uniform and a surge on lients.